 I kept a wary eye on her in case it was anything untoward.
 But if there is one person who I couldn’t imagine hot-wiring an old neighbour’s sports car, or having an affair with someone in her own block it’s this woman.

-Then exactly four hours ago, I was returning home from a job interview that I thought went really well.
-(As a maitre d’ at a pop-up silver-service restaurant).
-I was so giddy about the prospect that I almost parked my car well.
+Then exactly four hours ago, I was returning home from a meeting with a client that had for some reason been very awkward.
 As I entered the block, I walked past my old neighbour’s sports car.
 Two things occurred to me at exactly the same time: Firstly, the reason why this woman looked into the car every morning.
-Secondly, I wasn’t right for the job.
+Secondly the reason why the meeting had been awkward.

 So my fellow detectives, what do you say?

-And the solution?
-As I said, Kelly is meticulously dressed and has a keen sense of how she presents herself.
-Car windows are a good surface to use as a mirror.
-And the best surface to check one’s reflection is the smooth, reflective, and very clean windows of the sports car.
+The solution?
+As was presented in the case the woman is always meticulously dressed and has a keen sense of how she presents herself.
+Car windows are the perfect surface to use as a mirror.
+And the best surface to check one’s reflection?
+The smooth, reflective and very clean windows of the sports car.
 She was not looking into the window but at the window, and more specifically at herself.